cckssr/openbis-fork/ui-admin/src/js/components/database/new-forms/BUSINESS_LOGIC_DOCUMENTATION.md

 ### Save Operation
 **Business Rules:**
-- All validation rules must pass before save
+- All validation rules must pass before save (not yet implemented)
-- Conflict detection checks for concurrent modifications
+- Conflict detection checks for concurrent modifications based on `lastModificationDate`
 - Save operation is atomic - either all changes or none
-- Version number is incremented after successful save
+- Version number is incremented after successful save (should be done backend side)
 - Form transitions to VIEW mode after save

 **Implementation:**